armory/docs-cdaas/content/en/get-started/deploy-your-app.md

    armory deploy start  -f deployment.yaml
    ```

-   This command starts your deployment, then returns a **Deployment ID** and a link to your deployment details.
+   This command starts your deployment, and then returns a **Deployment ID** and a link to your deployment details.

 1. **Monitor your deployment execution.**